Mohammad-Abdelhadi/FinanceTracker/README.md

 #####
 #signup-signin - you can register new account , then log in.
 ##
-Home - view the income and out come
+Home - view balance and income out come
 ##
 expense - add expensee that let you to add income or outcome
 ##